 If you need more assistance with getting started on your small business journey, I’m here to help.

-Send me an email at firstname.lastname@example.org and we’ll set aside some time to talk about your dreams and work out a plan for you to accomplish them.
+Send me an email at [email protected] and we’ll set aside some time to talk about your dreams and work out a plan that works best for you.